Nutrition — Ph.D.

 DTCS 778 | Clinical Nutrition Affiliation | 12 |

-As a part of the culminating experience, the student publishes one manuscript in peer-reviewed journal (co-authorship or review article acceptable, can be from dissertation or non-dissertation related research), submits two publishable papers from their dissertation research to peer reviewed journals, successfully defends dissertation, and submits a committee approved dissertation manuscript.
+As a part of the culminating experience, the student publishes one manuscript in peer-reviewed journal (co-authorship or review article acceptable, can be from dissertation or non-dissertation related research), submits two publishable papers from their dissertation research for peer review, successfully defends dissertation, and submits a committee approved dissertation manuscript.
 Further details provided in the SPH Ph.D.
-Doctoral Handbook.
+Handbook.

 Four (4) years — based on full-time enrollment